-I am a Professor of Corporate Management and Head of the Department of Management & Technology of Bocconi University, Milan, and Co-Director of the ION Management Science Lab at the SDA Bocconi School of Management.
-I obtained my PhD in 1991 from the Department of Economics of Stanford University.
-My work focuses on the economics and management of technological innovations and the technology strategies of firms, and more recently I have embarked in a long-term research program on strategic decision-making under uncertainty.
+I am Professor of Corporate Management at the Department of Management & Technology, Bocconi University, Milan, and Co-Director of the ION Management Science Lab at the SDA Bocconi School of Management.
+I obtained my PhD from the Department of Economics at Stanford University in 1991.
+My research has focused on the economics and management of technological innovations, the technology strategies of firms, and more recently I have embarked in a long-term research program on strategic decision-making under uncertainty.

-I am Department Editor of Business Strategy at Management Science.
-I am also a Fellow of the Strategic Management Society (SMS), and a Research Fellow of the Center for Economic Policy Research (CEPR)
+I am currently Department Editor of Business Strategy at Management Science, a Fellow of the Strategic Management Society (SMS), and a Research Fellow of the Center for Economic Policy Research (CEPR).

-I am interested in the implications of innovation activities in firms for strategy, market structure and economic growth more generally.
-Since innovation plays such an important role in firms and our economies, in recent years I have focused on how firms and entrepreneurs can make better decisions under uncertainty.
-Through a series of randomized control trials, with Arnaldo Camuffo and other colleagues we have shown that decision-makers who use a scientific approach (theory and tests) make better decisions.
+For many years I have studied the implications of innovation activities for firm strategies, market structure, and economic growth more generally.
+Given the uncertainty surrounding innovation decisions, both in firms and economies, I have recently become interested in how firms and entrepreneurs can make better decisions under uncertainty.
+Through a series of randomized control trials, conducted with Arnaldo Camuffo and other colleagues, we have demonstrated that decision-makers employing a scientific approach (theory and tests) make better decisions.
 The ION Management Science Lab at SDA Bocconi has taken up this stream of research with the aim at providing micro-foundation for management and strategy, particularly in the context of the ongoing digital revolution.
 The Lab also focuses on how to make our scientific understanding of strategic decision-making processes practical and useful to managers and entrepreneurs to make their decisions.

 I teach three Master courses on innovation management and decision-making.
 Under different angles and technicalities, they show why and how a scientific approach, based on theoretical framing of problems and tests using data, help managers and entrepreneurs to make better decisions.
 I also teach two executive courses on the topic, adapted to this audience.
 Finally, I teach a PhD course that tries to help students to use econometrics for business analysis.